Qucs/qucs-test/README.md

  * `--skip [file]` will skip the projects listed in the [file].

     * current format: PROJECT_NAME, Any comment (project name should end with a ',')

+Outputs:

+ * The script is rather verbose and the progress is printed to the terminal (with colors, yeah!).

+ * A table with the run project, Qucs schematic version and simulation runtim is saved automatically and time-stamped.

+## Tested with

+Mac OSX 10.8.5, Python 2.7.5, Numpy 1.7.1

 ## Output